 The majority of flights are distributed through the mediation of GDSs, which force all the above-mentioned systems to exchange data via the archaic EDIFACT protocol.
 As a result, airlines can’t collect detailed information about passengers, nor can they provide feature-rich content and a wide range of ancillaries (like in-flight meals or excess baggage options) to their customers.
 On the other hand, they have to pay extra fees for GDS services.

-Airline booking process steps
+Flight booking process steps

 With some basics covered, let’s closely look at what happens between the moment of reservation via a travel platform and baggage reclaim at the destination airport.
-The whole process of this traveler/airline interaction can be divided into several major steps:

-• flight search,
+- flight search,

-• flight booking,
+- flight booking,

-• ancillary booking,
+- ancillary booking,

-• using frequent flyer miles and points,
+- using frequent flyer miles and points,

-• payment processing,
+- payment processing,

-• ticketing,
+- ticketing,

-• check-in and boarding, and
+- check-in and boarding, and

-• baggage handling and reclaim.
+- baggage handling and reclaim.

-Today, a traveler can find a flight directly on an airline website or via indirect channels — OTAs, like Expedia, Orbitz, Travelocity, or Priceline or metasearch engines like Kayak or Skyscanner.
+Today, a traveler can find a flight directly on an airline website or via indirect channels — OTAs, like Expedia, Orbitz, Travelocity, or Priceline, or metasearch engines like Kayak or Skyscanner.
 Depending on the type of retailer, the search process will slightly differ in terms of technologies and results.

 Via airline website.
 The website sends a search request directly to the airline’s CRS and then displays the list of available flights to the user, skipping the whole GDS part.

-Yet, more often than not travelers want to compare fares from different carriers or need to book a complex itinerary operated by more than one airline.
+Yet, more often than not, travelers want to compare fares from different carriers or need to book a complex itinerary operated by more than one airline.
 Obviously, they will opt for third-party platforms that aggregate offers relevant to a passenger’s query from multiple sources.

 Via OTAs.
 Online travel agencies get flight information from

-• GDSs,
+- GDSs,

-• air consolidators, which negotiate with carriers for bulk or net fares and then resell them to travel distributors, and
+- air consolidators, which negotiate with carriers for bulk or net fares and then resell them to travel distributors, and

-• partner airlines.
+- partner airlines.

 To maximize revenue, travel platforms use smart booking engines that filter and prioritize airfare deals according to predefined business and pricing rules.
 Watch our video explaining how this software benefits OTAs.

 Via metasearch engines.
-Metasearch engines sift through deals across multiple OTAs, full-service carriers, and low-cost carriers (LCCs) which typically don’t distribute their inventory via GDSs.
+Metasearch engines sift through deals across multiple OTAs, full-service carriers, and low-cost carriers which typically don’t distribute their inventory via GDSs.
 As a result, the visitors will get the widest possible range of flights available in the market.

 On the dark side, a classical metasearch engine comes without booking functionality.
 Instead, it redirects travelers to a partner platform to make the next logical step.